 Shemran and Pahlavi streets are in Northern Tehran and have shops, bakeries, shrines, etc and is affluent part of the city.
 Don;t miss trying to hike up the paths of Darband, the mountain that overlooks Northern Tehran, the neighborhood is called Tajrish (sp?) where there is a smaller bazaar as well.
 You can walk up the mountain and find tea houses, kabab houses, the locals walking up there as well where they find a lot of freedom to relax and talk freely, picnic, dance etc. over 6 years ago

-Golestan palace, Darband Area, Vali-asr Street near fereshteh, about 6 years agoAnswered by John via Travellr.com
+Golestan palace, Darband Area, Vali-asr Street near fereshteh, over 6 years agoAnswered by John via Travellr.com